 The Newfoundland Forestry Corps sent about 500 men overseas in 1917 to cut and mill wood.
 From 1939 to the end of WWII, the Newfoundland Overseas Forestry Unit sent about 3,680 men.
 They worked in Scotland, England and France.

 According to Neary and Baker (2010:9), “the largest single group of Newfoundlanders to go overseas during the Second World War did not go in uniform, but as members of the Newfoundland Forestry Unit.”
-In both wars, the forestry units were civilian.
+In both wars, the forestry units were classified as civilian rather than military.

 The same rules for recruitment applied in the Canadian Forestry Corps (CFC) but it was part of the Canadian Armed Forces.
 The CFC was created in 1916 and disbanded in 1920.
 It resumed service in 1939 to 1945.